theron-wang/otr4j/README.md

 1. Load the otr4j `pom.xml` file as a maven module (project).
 1. Load `codecheck/checkstyle.xml` as the code style in IntelliJ (you will need to have the Checkstyle plug-in installed)
 1. ...
 (I'm not sure if anything else is needed, but I'll update when I find out.)

-# Limitations

-* _otr4j supports message lengths up to 2^31._
-  Message sizes in OTR are defined as 4-byte _unsigned_.
-Due to Java's signed integer types, this implementation currently uses a signed integer.
-Therefore, the highest bit of the message length is interpreted as sign bit.
-Lengths over 2^31 are unsupported.
-* _otr4j assumes message injections onto the (chat) network always succeed._
-  It is expected that message injection always succeeds.
-There is no way to signal that it failed and otr4j does not have any countermeasures in case it fails.
-(This may be added as a feature, but is currently not under consideration.)

 # Dependency on [joldilocks][joldilocks]